Ogoa/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 `6-print_comb3.py`<br>
 Program that prints out all possible different combinations of two digits.
 Numbers must be separated by `,` followed by a space.No more than 3 `print` functions with string format.

+`7-islower.py`<br>
+Function that checks for a lowercase character.
+It returns `True` if the argument is a lowercase character otherwise `False`.